dlizarra/spring-boot-react-webpack-starter/README.md

     cd starter
     mvn spring-boot:run

 And then go to `localhost:8080` to confirm the app is running.
+You can also